lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # LPWAN Architecture {#LPWAN-Archi}

-LPWAN technologies have similar network architectures but different terminology.
-We can identify different types of entities in a typical LPWAN network, see {{Fig-LPWANarchi}}:
+LPWAN technologies have similar network architectures but different terminologies.
+Using the terminology defined in {{I-D.ietf-lpwan-overview}}, we can identify different types of entities in a typical LPWAN network, see {{Fig-LPWANarchi}}:

    o  Devices (Dev) are the end-devices or hosts (e.g. sensors, actuators, etc.).
 There can be a very high density of devices per radio gateway.